-BikeWalkKC's Aetna Project with Children's Mercy Kansas City, 2017-2018
+BikeWalkKC's Aetna Project with Children's Mercy Kansas City, 2017-2019

-The Project Evaluation
+Project Activities: Education and Evaluation

 In partnership with Children's Mercy Kansas City, BikeWalkKC conducted an evaluation of the Earn-a-Bike program in four Northeast elementary schools to measure bicycling behavior and attitudes before and after completion of the program.

 4th & 5th grade students enrolled in Earn-a-Bike wore GPS and accelerometer devices prior to the weeklong program to measure baseline physical activity.
 Following Earn-a-Bike, students wore the GPS and accelerometer devices for another 6 days and completed a post- survey about bicycling perceptions.

 BikeWalkKC chose two intersections in Northeast Kansas City, identified through community member and stakeholder input, for temporary built environment “quick build” projects.
 The designs aimed to slow traffic and create a safer, more inviting environment for pedestrians.